About Mathew Fox

 - East Asia

-- Early Paleolithic sites in the Qinling Mountains, Southern Shaanxi Province
+- The Qinling Mountain Region, Southern Shaanxi Province

 From 2010-2014 I helped established a pilot geoarchaeology and site formation study at Yangguanzhai in Shaanxi, China under the guidance of Dr. Ye Wa and the Shaanxi Provincial Institute of Archaeology.
 The aim of the study was to develop a preliminary site formation model of Neolithic refuse and "ash-pits" through the use of micromorphology, stable isotopes, and detailed lithostratigraphy.
 This project was in collaboration with Jennifer Kielhofer who worked extensively on the quantitative mapping of loess-paleosol stratigraphy unique to Yangguanzhai.
 This project was also part of an archaeological field school that I both participated in and helped teach for several years.